cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 1. Complete the steps to [validate CloudBees CI](../01-getting-started/README.md#cloudbees-ci), if you have not done so already.

 2. Authentication in this blueprint is based on LDAP and uses two types of personas (Admin and Developer), each with a different authorization level.
-Each persona uses a different username (cn), check password in [.docker/ldap/data.ldif](./../../.docker/ldap/data.ldif) .
+Each persona uses a different username (cn); you can find the password in [.docker/ldap/data.ldif](./../../.docker/ldap/data.ldif).
 The authorization level defines a set of permissions configured using [RBAC](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/rbac).
 Additionally, the operations center and controller use [single sign-on (SS0)](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-secure-guide/using-sso).
 Issue the following command to retrieve the password of the `admin_cbci_a` user

    ```sh
    eval $(terraform output --raw ldap_admin_password)